-The benefits of being a "New-to-RIT" student in the University Studies Program:
+The benefits of being a "New-to-RIT" student in University Exploration:

-In University Studies, students will have about one year to explore their interests, values, and career goals to make an informed decision for a major and resulting career.
+In University Exploration, students will have about one year to explore their interests, values, and career goals to make an informed decision for a major and resulting career.

-Current RIT students who are re-considering their major choice are encouraged to schedule an advising appointment with one of the University Studies program advisors.
-If after an advising appointment a student wishes to request a change of program into University Studies to allow themselves time to explore and discover a new major, he or she is considered an internal transfer to University Studies.
+Current RIT students who are re-considering their major choice are encouraged to schedule an advising appointment with one of the University Exploration program advisors.
+If after an advising appointment a student wishes to request a change of program into University Exploration to allow themselves time to explore and discover a new major, he or she is considered an internal transfer to University Exploration.

-Changing into University Studies is not an option for students in their third year or higher, however, they are welcome to consult with a University Studies advisor about other options and to gain information about the general change of major process.
+Changing into University Exploration is not an option for students in their third year or higher, however, they are welcome to consult with a University Exploration advisor about other options and to gain information about the general change of major process.